sdingcn/closure/README.md

 There are three types of objects: closure, integer, void (with only one value obtainable by calling `void`).
 All objects are immutable.

-All variables are pointers pointing to locations of objects in a globally-maintained resizable array.
-Binding a variable to another variable only copies the address.
-Garbage collection compress the global array and can only be triggered by calling `gc`.
+All variables are keys of a global Python dictionary, which maps keys to Expr objects.
+Binding a variable to another variable only copies the key.
+Variables are immutable once bound.
+Garbage collection removes dictionary entries unreachable from the current call stack, and can only be triggered by calling `gc`.

 All functions are closures (including built-in ones, which are closures with the empty environment).